SpiceFX Compatibility with Windows 7, Windows 8, & Windows 10

 b) You can add useful plugins, such as SpiceFX 6.
 Unlike Movie Maker 2.6 and 6.0, Windows Live Movie Maker does NOT accept ANY add-ons from anyone.
 It's a closed software architecture approach that represents a poor decision by Microsoft, because plugins historically have been a great (and common) enhancement to video editing software platforms.
 We know, because that has been Pixelan's business for 18+ years. ;)

-c) They are fully compatible with Windows 7 and Windows 8.
-Although Movie Maker 2.6 and 6.0 are older software programs, they remain fully compatible with Windows 7 and Windows 8.
+c) They are fully compatible with Windows 7 and Windows 8 and 10.
+Although Movie Maker 2.6 and 6.0 are older software programs, they remain fully compatible with Windows 7 and Windows 8 and 10.

 d) They are easy to install (see below) and will not affect your Windows Live Movie Maker.
 Either older Movie Maker version co-exists perfectly with Windows Live Movie Maker.
 What you do in one will not affect the other in any way.
 With both Movie Maker versions available, in fact, you can use whichever one you prefer depending on the nature of your video project.
 For instance, when you have a still photos project that needs our powerful PanZoom Wizard, then using the classic Movie Maker with SpiceFX 6 installed would be a better choice.

-In popular forums for Movie Maker users -- such as www.windowsmoviemakers.net -- you'll see that virtually all Windows 7 and Windows 8 users there prefer using Movie Maker 2.6 or 6.0.
+In popular forums for Movie Maker users -- such as www.windowsmoviemakers.net -- you'll see that virtually all Windows 7 and later users there prefer using Movie Maker 2.6 or 6.0.

 Are there any disadvantages to using an older Movie Maker?
 Just one.
 Windows Live Movie Maker directly imports .mov files and .mp4 files, unlike the older versions of Movie Maker.
 However, when using Movie Maker 2.6 or 6.0 that is easy to solve by downloading a free movie converter utility from a reputable source, such as download.com (Here is one among many that we like.)
 Such utilities can convert batches of clips, only take a few minutes to do so, and there is no loss in visual quality -- it is just a file format change.